 The BSPS is divided into a pre-professional major (Pre-Pharmaceutical Sciences) and a professional major (Pharmaceutical Sciences).

 All students will initially join the College of Pharmacy as a PRE-Pharmaceutical Sciences major.
 If you are an incoming freshman or transfer student, you can choose the Pre-Pharmaceutical Sciences major on your university application.
 If you are a current UA student and are interested in switching into the pre-major (or adding it as a second major), you may do so by making an appointment with our academic advisor.
-Any current UA student with a 2.0 cumulative GPA and a 2.0 average in required Pharmaceutical Sciences major courses is eligible to declare the pre-major.
+Any current UA student with a 2.0 cumulative GPA and a 2.0 average in required Pharmaceutical Sciences major/pre-major courses is eligible to declare the pre-major.

 Students may apply for admission to the professional major after successfully completing designated foundation courses.
 Major admission is required in order to access most junior and senior-level Pharmaceutical Sciences courses and in order to graduate with the BSPS.

 Eligibility Requirements for Admission to the Pharmaceutical Sciences Major

 - Two semesters of General Chemistry with labs (CHEM 151+152 or equivalent courses)

 - Two semesters of Organic Chemistry with labs (CHEM 241A/243A + 241B/243B)

 - At least two of the following three biology courses: MCB 181R+L, ECOL 182R+L, and/or MIC 205A+L